 There are 6 steps to help you get ready for your next craft show.
 Following these steps will improve your monetary and psychological results for not only your next show but also the one after that, as well.

 Step 1 – Planning

-After doing shows for over a decade, I’ve learned to go through a show check list, before heading out.
+After doing shows for over a decade, I’ve learned to go through a show checklist, before heading out.
 It helps me to focus on the craft show and to make sure I don’t forget anything.
 Here are four key areas to help you plan.

 Determine which of your products you would like to take to the show.
 Read the show’s guidelines well in advance of your show.
 Some shows are limited to items that you or your household have made, therefore there is no reselling of product allowed.

 Is this a craft show that is attracting high-end consumers or are lower priced items more likely to sell?
 What are the customers shopping for?
 Are they looking for Christmas gifts or things to take to the beach?
 Try to match your product to the expected audience.
 These questions clarify which of your products would do better at the show.
-Usually you can’t take all of your product with you, so you need to focus on an appropriate selection.
+Usually, you can’t take all of your products with you, so you need to focus on an appropriate selection.

 Answering the question “What will sell?” is too big of a topic for this post.
 But the answers might intrigue you.

 What display fixtures do you want to use?
 This corresponds to how long do you have to set up your display.
 Some shows just let you in early on the day of the sale while others will let you do some set up the day before.
 You may want to do a dry run of your booth ahead of time, at home.
 This will let you know if there will be problems setting up your display fixtures and tables etc.

 Mark out the floor space according to what has been allocated to you and try various arrangements to best present your products.
 Make sure you understand which dimension is your frontage and which is your depth.
 At a recent fair, a vendor thought they were getting 20’ frontage and 10’ depth but it was the other way around.
 A narrow deep space is a greater challenge for attracting customers than a wide shallow booth.